MelSumner/MelSumner.github.io/_posts/2022-12-4-ai-images.md

 **Other is a joke** It's very clear that some of these are just fillers for the count.
 There were more distorted ai-generated images for the set where I chose "other" as my gender.
 The "Rainbow" category definitely produced the highest number of distorted images.
 It was really kind of grotesque.
 Kawaii and Cyber Scientist were also higher on the distorted image count.

+## Closing Thoughts

+The thing is, sure we train the AI but we can also tell the AI that we want more diversity, we want to see more possibilities, and we want a really cool imagination land future...and it could provide it.
+Right now, my observation is that this tool is just reinforcing stale biases instead of the REALLY COOL SHIT IT COULD BE DOING.
+The tech future was supposed to be cool, but it's mostly just broken, and it's a total bummer.

+This app doesn't waste any more of your time than Candy Crush and steals less of your data than Facebook or TikTok.
+It's mostly a waste of money but hey, I finally have that Melanie-as-Galadriel avatar I always wanted.